Tocris Bioscience Prize 2007

 “It is a great pleasure to be able to present this award to Kellie on behalf of Tocris Bioscience” said Laurence Ede, Tocris' Managing Director, “and I am particularly delighted that so many of the kinase inhibitors and activators used in her work were sourced from Tocris”.
 Head of Department, Professor Peter Roberts added “Kellie is an exceptional student and has produced research of very high quality.
 She is a credit to the department.”

 Hall's findings were initially presented as a poster within the department and subsequently accepted by the Biochemical Journal on 15th June 2007 (available online).

 University College, Bristol opened in October 1876 with two professors, five lecturers and 99 students.
 It was the first college in the country to admit men and women on an equal footing.

 Today, Bristol is one of the leading universities in the country, with approximately 12,000 undergraduate and 6,000 post graduate students.
-The University es its academic affairs in some 45 departments and 15 research centres, arranged in six faculties.
+The University organizes its academic affairs in some 45 departments and 15 research centres, arranged in six faculties.

 The Pharmacology Department itself is one of the most successful in the UK and enjoys an international reputation for its research in neuropharmacology and cell signaling.

 For more information about Bristol University please visit www.bris.ac.uk.

 Tocris is now actively tweeting.
 For regular updates on news, events and special offers, follow @Tocris on Twitter.